goddtriffin/notes/quotes.md

 * "I have a favorite game I play with Christian people, I’ll read them the tenets and ask if they find them to at least be reasonable.
 They typically agree.
 Then I tell them that the tenets are from the Satanic Temple.
 After they shit a few bricks and call me the antichrist or whatever I explain that Satan was chosen as a symbol to get a rise of out Christians who refuse to actually learn anything about other religions and choose to blindly hate them."
 * "Never use a dependency that you could replace with an afternoon of programming."
 * "Anything I do, I do it the most.
 It just so happens I'm rewarded for being extreme."
+* "You don’t become interesting by copying interesting people.
+You become interesting by following your own interests, going deeper down the rabbit hole than anyone else, and surfacing something new for the rest of us."
+* "Consumers don't care how it works, it just has to be better than the solution before it.
+Appealing to how things ought to be moralistically doesn't work (for the vast majority of consumers).
+They just don't care, they want a solution to their problem."